yasiryagi/helpdesk/roles/validators/README.md

 1. In the `My Keys` sidebar, choose your `stash` key.
 2. Click the `Free Tokens` link below your address, [or click here](https://testnet.joystream.org/faucet).
 Solve the captcha, and you should receive tokens.
 3. Send some tokens to your `controller`.
-It needs to perform at least two transaction, but better to send ~10.
+It needs to perform at least two transactions, but better to send ~10.
 4. Now, click `Validators` in the sidebar, and then the `Validator Staking` tab.
 5. Locate the address/key named `stash`, and click `Bond Funds`.
 6. In the popup window, choose your `controller` as the `controller account`.